paulomarc49/ETo_climate/README.md

 - **Final Longitude**: -73.916667
 - **Final Coordinates**: 4°28’00.0"S, 73°55’00.0"W

----

-### 1.2 Variables of Interest
+### 2.3.
+WRF Variables of Interest
-The workflow processes the following meteorological variables in the specified order:
+The **WRF** system also have to be configured to processes the following meteorological variables in the specified order:

 1. **Rn**: Net Radiation
 2. **G**: Ground Heat Flux